Football trading strategiesHorse racing strategiesExcel Trading Spreadsheets

 Providing you stake correctly, you could make good percentage profits on your initial stake if you are able to Hedge using this strategy.

-Whenever you use a Lay First hedge (odds increasing), your profit will always be less than your original Lay stake, but with a Bet First hedge, (odds decreasing), your profit can be much bigger than your original Bet stake.
+Whenever you use a Lay First hedge (odds increasing), your profit will always be less than your original Lay stake, but with a Bet First hedge, (odds decreasing), your profit can be bigger than your original Bet stake.

 Basic Strategy.